All Episodes

 Why not overcharge the Ayatollah?

-So we overcharge him some 10, 15 million dollars.
+So we overcharge him some $10, $15 million.

 The only problem was he didn't tell Congress.

-You can't do that without telling us you're going to jail.
+You can't get that without telling us.

-That is the Iran contra story.
+That is the Iran-Contra story.

 Since that's it, folks.